kajackdfw/eeu_components/README.md

  10. Do not duplicate any HTML5 tags or their functionality ( wrappers or an alias may be considered )

 ## Groups / Component Files
- 1. eeu_html_bootstrap.html ( generic html with Bootstrap css )
+ 1. larapoly.html ( Laravel compatible with Bootstrap css )
- 2. ~~eeu_blade_bootstrap.html~~ Will move to a dedicated repo,
- 3. eeu_html_paper.html
+ 2. eeu_html_paper.html

 ## Project Status
  Putting this on hold until late October, while completing LaraPoly for alpha release.

-## Web Components ( html tags ) working in eeu_html_bootstrap.html
+## Web Components ( html tags ) working in larapoly.html
- 1. eeu-display-dec-fifrac ( display feet inches and fraction for a decimal value )
+ 1. larapoly-display-dec-fifrac ( display feet inches and fraction for a decimal value )
- 2. eeu-input-dec-fifrac ( decimal input field value with feet inches and fraction label )
+ 2. larapoly-input-dec-fifrac ( decimal input field value with feet inches and fraction label )
- 3. eeu-string and eeu-string-inline
+ 3. larapoly-string and larapoly-string-inline
+ 4. larapoly-alert
+ 5. larapoly-double-select

 ## Web Components being considered for eeu_html_bootstrap ( html tags )
- 1. eeu-input-fifrac-dec ( fifrac in , with field value set to decimal equivalent )
+ 1. *-input-fifrac-dec ( fifrac in , with field value set to decimal equivalent )
- 2. eeu-input-rest-validated ( backend validated input field )
+ 2. *-input-rest-validated ( backend validated input field )
- 3. eeu-input-combo
+ 3. *-input-combo
- 4. eeu-input-date ( submits unix format to app, and displays selected format to user )
+ 4. *-input-date ( submits unix format to app, and displays selected format to user )
- 5. eeu-submit-if-fields-valid ( eliminate need for custom jquery scripts to disable submit button )
+ 5. *-submit-if-fields-valid ( eliminate need for custom jquery scripts to disable submit button )

 ## Planned Features

  1. Support Input types like fifrac ( Feet Inches and Fractions )
  2. User Input Feedback / Front end validation messages
  3. Ajax support for validation via backend/rest service, or get serialized validation info from server
- 4. Some simple input types with data transformers , such as eeu-input-date
+ 4. Some simple input types with data transformers , such as *-input-date
  5. Request for special fields like IP numbers will be considered if request sent to kajackdfw@yahoo.com .

 ## Fixme / Todos